🚀 60,538+ downloads

 Some may think it's the natural order of things.
 We naively can't accept that.
 So we spend evenings studying Domain-Driven Design, reading about Clean Architecture, and watching talks on CQRS and Event-Driven Programming.

-These patterns are supposedly used only in enterprise applications.
+These patterns were supposedly reserved for enterprise applications.
 There was almost nothing on the web about using them in Go.
-We're in the dark most of the time but fueled with enthusiasm.
-We push through and apply the ideas, trying things out along the way.
+We pushed through anyway, trying out ideas and learning what works.

 Read the example chapter.